20th December 2019

 So is serum better than moisturiser?

 Say you want to fade dark acne marks.
 While hydration is important to help your skin repair itself, it isn’t enough on its own.
 You should also be using a targeted serum with ingredients to brighten and even out skin – like antioxidants, retinol, vitamin C, or glycolic acid.
-Our Soothing Serum is specially formulated for oily and combination skin, to fight acne flare-ups while still being gentle to skin.
+Our Soothing Serum is specially formulated for oily and combination skin, to combat excess oil production while still being gentle to the skin.

 On the other hand, if you’re looking to hydrate your skin, relying on serum isn’t enough.
 Moisturisers work like a thick blanket, to seal hydration into the skin and prevent moisture loss throughout the day.
 While serums can boost hydration, like hyaluronic acid face serums, they’re not enough to help skin stay hydrated and protected.